esdraszx/yvideo-cicd/README.md

 **The user token generated needs to be added to the github webhook as the secret using ```x-www-url-encode```**.
 The token is saved to a file in the current working directory.

 10. Create jobs using Jenkins API
-11. Access Jenkins instance and apply job configuration to make sure changes are saved **See script for more details**
+11. Access Jenkins instance and apply job configuration to make sure changes are saved **See script for more details**.
+In the job config specify the branch to build depending in the Jenkins instance is for dev or prod.